 Lari & Penati

-The restaurant Lari & Penati is a tiny restaurant located in Petrinjska Street.
+The restaurant Lari & Penati is a tiny restaurant located on Petrinjska Street.
 It has a nice streetside terrace.
 The menu changes daily, and sometimes it can feel limited.

 However, the food is fresh and tasty.
 Good choice of Croatian wines by the glass.
-There is small parking next to the restaurant (a big plus considering the scarce parking places in the downtown).
+There is small parking next to the restaurant (a big plus considering the scarce parking places downtown).
 The staff is friendly.
-We've enjoyed our lunch there.
+We enjoyed our lunch there.